D4dx-backend/ward-management/ward-management-system/INSTRUCTION_SYSTEM_ENHANCEMENTS.md

 **Before:**
 - All Users
 - All Coordinators
-- All Ward Admins
+- All Ward Incharges
 - Specific Wards
 - Specific Coordinators
 - Specific Ward or Group of Wards

 **After:**
 - All Users
-- Ward Admins
+- Ward Incharges
 - Coordinators
 - State Admins
 - Specific Wards